Goal: To learn how to conduct an interview, and transcribe an audio recording.

 - When you make a claim, especially one that isn’t obvious or commonly known, back it up with evidence that supports or illustrates it.
 Evidence in this class can include both ethnographic observation, images, interview transcripts, etc. as well as references to evidence in articles and books by other authors.

-- Work on making your paper concise, communicating as much information as needed in the space allotted.
+- Work on making your paper concise, communicating as much information as needed in the space allotted, use papers writing help if needed.

 - Please proofread your papers.
 If possible, get someone else to read your paper and help you edit it.